EOA-team/spectral_unmixing/README.md

 Different PV (photosynthetic vegetation) and NPV (non photosynthetic vegetation) are also sampled.

 In `pv_npv_members/sample_endmembers.py`
-- For each year between 2019 and 2023, the top 15 crops types accoridng to pixel cound are determined based on crop maps
+- For each year between 2021 and 2023, we identified the top 15 crops types according to pixel count
+- We know the classification of each pixel thanks to crop maps (`pv_npv_members/crop_maps`) and we use the classification determined in `~/mnt/eo-nas1/data/landuse/documentation/LNF_code_classification_20250217.xlsx` (column "categories2024").
+The crop type is thus a crop name or crop group.
-- 10k location sare sampled per crop type and year
+- 10k locations are sampled per crop type and year (saved in `pv_npv_members/sampled_coords`)
-- For each respective year, the S2 data is extracted
+- For each location, the yearly S2 data is extracted
-  - After data cleaning (missing data, clouds, snow...), the time where the max NDVI and the min SWIR1/SWRI2 ratio occur are saved
+  - After data cleaning (missing data, clouds, snow...), we sample PV and NPV spectra if possible
+  - For PV it's when NDVI is max and SWIR ratio is min
+  - For NPV it's when NDVI and SWIR ratio are min.
+Additionally this must be between Jun.
+1st and Nov.
+15th
-  - The spectra at these two points are saved as examples of PV and NPV spectra
+- The spectra at these two moments are saved as examples of PV and NPV spectra (`pv_npv_members/pv_spectra_v2.pkl`, `pv_npv_members/npv_spectra_v2.pkl`)
-- For each crop type and year, the PV and NPV spectra are summarised according to the 25/50/75th percentiles
+- For each crop type and year, the PV and NPV spectra are summarised according to the 25/50/75th percentiles (`pv_npv_members/summarised_npv_samples_pername.pkl`, `pv_npv_members/summarised_pv_samples_pername.pkl`)

 The summarised spectra will serve as endmembers for generating training data for a spectral unmixing model.
+These can be visualised in the plots `pv_npv_members/plots/pv_npv_summary_per_cropname_*.png` and `pv_npv_members/plots/pv_npv_samples_locations_per_crop.png`

 ## 3. Spectral mixing